pkshadygrove/SpiritApps-Recorder-APKs/README.md

 # SpiritApps-Recorder-APKs
+Download SpiritMotion Recorder 2.5 and SpiritTemp Recorder 2.5 APKs for Android.
+Record EMF, vibration, temperature, and pressure data for paranormal investigations.

 Apps for use with Kestrel Drop D3 and wit Motion WT901SDCL-BT50 Devices

-Downloadable APK files for SpiritApps Recorder 2.5.

 Includes: